Calculate profitability with gross and net margins

 The two main profitability metrics are:

-• Gross profit margin: Shows what percentage of revenue remains after paying direct costs
+- Gross profit margin: shows the percentage of revenue left after paying direct costs like materials and labour

-• Net profit margin: Shows what percentage of revenue remains after paying all business expenses
+- Net profit margin: shows the percentage of revenue left after paying all business expenses including rent, utilities and administration

-These metrics tell you exactly how much of every pound in sales you get to keep versus what goes back out to cover costs.
+These metrics tell you exactly how much of every pound in sales you keep versus what goes back out to cover costs.

 High profitability (fat margins): You keep a large portion of sales revenue as profit.
-This gives you financial flexibility, but it may also mean you could lower prices to increase sales volume.
+This gives you financial flexibility to build current assets that comfortably cover the current liabilities of your business.
+It may also signal room to lower prices and increase sales volume.

 Low profitability (thin margins): Most revenue goes to covering expenses.
 This typically indicates: